 3. Your financial situation

-Lenders will assess your financial history, spending habits, and overall financial position.
+Lenders will assess your financial history, spending habits, and overall financial position when assessing your home loan eligibility.
 Here is what they will consider:

 Income